 We agree with Mr. Galati that the cause of the death of the deceased has never been established to this day.
-However, our brief response to this shortcoming is that it is not the requirement of the law that the cause of death must be established in every murder case.
+However, our brief that the cause of death must be established in every murder case.
 We are aware of the practice that death may be proved by circumstantial evidence even without the production of the body of the alleged dead person: See, for instance, LEONARD MPOMA V. R., [1978] T.L.R. n.
 58. Even Mr. Galati conceded to this.